Pandemic Culture Wars: Partisan Differences in the Moral Language of COVID-19 Discussions: Conclusions

 \section{Conclusions}

-The COVID-19 pandemic presented a significant challenge to society.
+The COVID-19 pandemic presented significant challenges to society both within and beyond the sphere of public health.
 The ensuing response to the pandemic quickly became polarized, with liberals and conservatives disagreeing on the severity of the pandemic and appropriate measures to address it.
 Sharp differences in issue positions were observed in discussions relating to the origins of the pandemic, lockdowns and business closures, masking mandates, disruptions to education, and vaccines.
 Previous studies \cite{schaeffer2020lab, aidan2021lockdowns, rojas2020masks, luttrell2023advocating, chan2021moral, pierri2022online, rathje2022social} attest to the salience of these issues during the pandemic.
 We use a massive corpus of over 200M tweets~\cite{chen2020tracking} to assess these ideological divisions.
+Our findings suggest that not only do conservatives and liberals differ in which issues they discuss and how they frame these issues, but also how they moralize these issues.
+We also demonstrate that a weakly-supervised classifier can be used to accurately identify issue relevant tweets.

-We find that importance of these issues varies by political ideology.
-While liberals dominated the discussion on education, tweets about COVID-19 origins and lockdowns were much more prevalent among conservative.
+While liberals dominated the discussion on education, tweets about COVID-19 origins and lockdowns were more prevalent among conservative.
 Tweets about the vaccine were predominantly made by liberals once the vaccine became available, but switched to being more important to conservatives after federal vaccine mandate were announced.
 We also found strong differences in moral language among liberals and conservatives.
 We found that tweets expressing the care/harm and authority/subversion foundations were most persistent, suggesting that these values resonated with both groups.
-Our time series analysis of moral expression suggests that conservatives were more reactive, driven by the dynamics of the news cycle.
-Our analysis revealed further differences in the moral language of partisans.
-While conservatives relied on negatively-valenced moral language, like harm and subversion, liberals primarily leveraged care.
-We also found that political elites in the US tended to use more moral language compared to non-elites, regardless of ideology.
-In sum, our findings suggest that differences in the expressions of moral values drove ideological divisions on different issues, fueling polarization.
+This contrasts with past results suggesting that authority/subversion is primarily considered an important moral dimension by conservatives \cite{graham2009liberals}, and supports the idea endorsing the moral foundation of authority may be largely dependent on $which$ authorities are being discussed, and what ideological stereotypes are associated with those authorities \cite{voelkel2019mft}.